RicoJia/ricojia.github.io/_posts/2025/2025-2-1-robotics-epic-bugs1-slam-related.markdown

 - Coordinate frames matter: Even when the math looks simple, subtle frame mismatches can render your optimizer useless.
 - Scaled point-to-line errors are not frame invariant: If you're using `ap_x + bp_y + c`, you must express the point in the same frame as the line.
 - Verbose mode helps: G2O’s `setVerbose(true)` didn't show errors, but the chi² staying constant was a hint that nothing was being optimized.

+## Epic Bug 2: Compiler Cannot Find Overloaded Operators

+This is not a "giant" bug, but a tricky one.
+I had a bug where an `operator <<` is defined in `namespace1`.
+Because I spent most of my time developing within this namespace, I forgot that I should have included `namespace1` in its test, where namespaces are clearly indicated.